Frequently Asked Questions About Friends of Tanzania

 Is membership open only to Peace Corps Volunteers?

+Absolutely not!
 The small group who started FOT in 1991 were mostly – but not all - Returned Peace Corps Volunteers.
 Now our members come from many different backgrounds: volunteers not only from Peace Corps, but from American Friends Service Committee, Maryknoll or other church groups, Habitat for Humanity, and many other volunteer organizations, educators and students who taught and/or studied in Tanzania, tourists and other visitors who were impressed by Tanzania, business people and government employees who have worked in Tanzania, and Tanzanians living or studying in the United States.
 Our Board of Directors and members of other committees often include Tanzanians and non-RPCV members.

 I don't live in Washington, D.C.
 Can I join?
 How can I help?